St. John's Bay Men's Easy-Care Pleat-Front Pants for $9

-Ending today, JCPenney offers the St. John's Bay Men's Easy-Care Pleat-Front Pants in several colors (Black pictured) for $12.49.
+JCPenney offers the St. John's Bay Men's Easy-Care Pleat-Front Pants in several colors (British Khaki pictured) for $12.49.
 Coupon code "BLAC43" cuts that to $8.74.
 Opt for $3.95 ship-to-store pickup to avoid the $8.95 shipping charge.
 (Free same-day pickup may also be available).
-That's $41 off and tied with last week's mention as the best price we could find.
+That's $41 off and tied with our mention from a week ago as the best price we could find.
 Buy Now

 JCPenney offers the St. John's Bay Men's Easy-Care Stretch Classic-Fit Flat-Front Pants in several colors (Black pictured) for $19.99.
 Coupon code "BLAC43" drops that to $13.99.
 Opt for $3.95 ship-to-store pickup to avoid the $8.95 shipping fee.
 (Free same-day pickup may also be available).
 That's $36 off list and the lowest price we could find.
 Buy Now